n7wilson/galaxy-tooldev-docs/docs/00_QuickStart.md

                     - Click on the 'Management, disk, networking, access & security options' to expand the drop-down.
                     - Click on Disks -> Add Item and select the disk you created in the prior step.

-     Once you're done, hit 'Create'
+     Once you're done, hit 'Create'.
+It should take a few minutes for the VM to be created.

-${image?fileName=GCE_Launch.png}
+${image?fileName=Google_Create_Instance1.png}
+${image?fileName=Google_Create_Instance2.png}

-### 5. SSH to the newly created VM.
+### 5. SSH to Your VM.

-    To see your instance list, navigate back to Compute -> Compute Engine -> VM Instances then click the 'SSH' button at the bottom under the 'Connect' header.
+    Once your VM has been created navigate back to VM Instances then click the 'SSH' button at the bottom under the 'Connect' header.

 ${image?fileName=Google_Developer_SSH.png}

+    This will open the command line for your VM instance in a new window.

+${image?fileName=Google_VM_commandline.png}

-### 6. Format and mount your data disk.
+### 6. Format and Mount your Data Disk.

     We do all of the commands that follow as user `ubuntu` on the VM.
 Change to this user.
 ```